shaunakmukherjee/iJamU-the-jamming-app/README.md

 1. Jamming = ENTIRE APP (unzipping it will run the app) **NOTE : The app has been designed on Django 1.8**

-2. Aux = contains auxiliary codes
+2. Aux = contains auxiliary codes used in previous iterations

 ### Details of work accomplished